The Pupil Premium Grant (PPG) is additional funding given to the school to raise the attainment of pupils in Years 3 to 11 who:

 • The school will monitor, evaluate and review the impact of its use of the PPG.

-How the school uses the PPG
+How the academy uses the PPG

 • We evaluate the emotional state of these pupils to provide a bespoke network of support and a secure environment in which each individual has the best chance of achieving their full potential.